 High-frequency training is a relative term, so for all intensive purposes, high-frequency training is more often than you currently train.

 There are three caveats to all of this.

 First, no training plan is worth a lick if you can’t do it consistently.
 Your ability to complete full training cycles (and not program hop to the next “hot” workout) is arguably the most important factor for transforming your body.

-Second, training frequency and training volume are inversely related.
+Second, training frequency and daily training volume are inversely related.
 You can’t train most days of the week and train with a ton of volume (or weight) and expect to see results.
 It’s best to train 5-6 days per week with shorter workouts that hit major muscle groups in every workout.